Table of Contents

 .
 If this is True

-, then running the code will train all the three models in the notebooks.
+, then running the code will train all three models in the notebooks.
 If we provide the value as False

 , then if any previously trained model is present in the result directory, it will be used for inference.
 This is a good measure to ensure that we need not train all the models each time if we want to carry out inference.